The 13-Step Web Content Audit to Boost Visibility in the Search Results

 As websites add more content, it’s important to ensure quality and not just quantity.
 Remember, Google is laser-focused on quality.

 A content audit identifies weak and underperforming content on your website so that you can improve it.
 For any website, performing a regular content audit is key to maintaining a quality site.
-And there are few activities that can boost your visibility in the search results and increase your traffic faster.
+And there are a few activities that can boost your visibility in the search results and increase your traffic faster.

 Divide and Conquer